 Here’s how: respond, respond, respond to every enquiry and/or every booking request.

-Do it now: tomorrow could be too late for the guest, so prompt responses count too.
+Do it now: tomorrow could be too late for the guest (beyond 24 hours will impact your response rate), so prompt responses count too.

 How you respond today as well as how you did last month and continue to over time are all factored in, so every response really does count.